 An outstanding Community project is on this route.
-The crafters’ and artists’ studios include a ceramicist making small wildlife pieces, a puzzle maker, painters of rural scenes and South African landscape, candle makers and more.
+The crafters’ and artists’ studios include a ceramicist making small wildlife pieces, a puzzle maker, a painter of rural scenes and South African landscapes and more.
 Each is so different and all make this a very pleasant saunter.

-For those seeking some physical action: you can bum slide into a river in a beautiful picnic spot, canoe with wild life around you, go white water rafting and there are wonderful walks.
+For those seeking some physical action: you can bum slide into a river in a beautiful picnic spot, canoe with wild life around you, go white water rafting, zipline or learn archery and there are wonderful walks.
 Visit a rural community to experience rural life and pace.
 Or, simply settle down to watch the wildlife, exercise your right arm in lifting a drink and get pampered by the Spa team.